cfengine/documentation/manuals/enterprise-api/checking-status.markdown

 tags: [manuals, enterprise, rest, api, reporting, status]
 ---

-### 1.3 Checking Status

-You can get basic info about the API by issuing *GET /api*.
+You can get basic info about the API by issuing `GET /api`.
 This status information may also be useful if you contact support, as it gives some basic diagnostics.

 **Request**